Troelsbk/stm32-nucleo-temperature-alarm-pcb/README.md

 # STM32 Nucleo Temperature Alarm

 ## Overview
-A temperature monitoring system built with an STM32 Nucleo board and a custom PCB.
+The objective of this project is to gain practical experience with the STM32 Nucleo ecosystem and PCB design using KiCad.
-The system measures temperature, compares it to a user-set threshold (configured via push buttons), and activates a buzzer if the temperature falls below the threshold.
+Additionally, it implements an integrated temperature alarm system that activates when the measured temperature falls below a user-defined threshold.
+A potential application is monitoring room temperature when ventilating by opening windows.

 ## Hardware
 - STM32 Nucleo F042K6 development board